 Supplements for Intermittent Fasting

-So now that you've got the science down, let's look at the best way to not only achieve your fat-loss goals, but to also optimize your gym performance and thrive while on the IF diet!
+Using the best supplement strategy, you can achieve your fat-loss goals, optimize your gym performance, and thrive while on the IF diet!

-In order to maximize your exercise performance, it may be best to train immediately prior to breaking your daily fast.
-This will allow the following strategies to optimize recovery and protein synthesis, and replenish energy stores.
+To maximize your exercise performance, it may be best to train immediately prior to breaking your daily fast.
+This will allow the following supplements to help you optimize recovery and protein synthesis and replenish energy stores.

-Caffeine: Not only does a little bit of caffeine before your lift help get you get fired up, but a dose of 1-3 milligrams per pound of body weight has been demonstrated to significantly increase upper-body strength!
+Caffeine: Not only does a little bit of caffeine before your workout help get you get fired up, but a dose of 1-3 milligrams per pound of body weight has been demonstrated to increase upper-body strength significantly!*

-Epigallocatechin-3-Gallate (EGCG): Because one of the primary goals of intermittent fasting is increased fat loss, one of your goals with supplementation should be to increase lipolysis (breakdown of stored fat) and fatty acid oxidation (use of fatty acids for energy).
+Epigallocatechin-3-Gallate (EGCG): Because one of the primary goals of IF is increased fat loss, one of your goals with supplementation should be to increase lipolysis (breakdown of stored fat) and fatty acid oxidation (use of fatty acids for energy).

-EGCG, when combined with caffeine, has been demonstrated to lead to significant increases in fatty acid oxidation and increased metabolic rate.
+EGCG, when combined with caffeine, has been shown to lead to significant increases in fatty acid oxidation and metabolic rate.*

-Beta-Alanine: Beta-alanine supplementation has been found to increase work capacity by decreasing fatigue associated with buildup of metabolites (e.g., hydrogen ions).
-This supplement works by increasing the amount of carnosine, an intracellular buffer, stored in the body.
+Beta-Alanine: Beta-alanine supplementation increases work capacity by decreasing fatigue associated with the buildup of metabolites (e.g., hydrogen ions).
+This supplement works by increasing the carnosine, an intracellular buffer, stored in the body.*

-This buffer reduces the level of acidity in the blood, allowing for improved high-intensity exercise performance.
-The effective dose for beta-alanine is between 3.2 grams to 6.4 grams per day.
+The carnosine buffer reduces acidity in the blood, allowing for improved high-intensity exercise performance.
+The effective dose for beta-alanine is 3.2-6.4 grams per day.*

-In order to avoid flushing or tingling of the skin, try splitting the dosage into 2-3 smaller servings per day.
+To avoid flushing or tingling of the skin, try splitting the daily dosage into 2-3 smaller servings.

-Essential Amino Acids and Carbohydrates: Research has demonstrated that consuming 6 grams of essential amino acids (EAA), in addition to 35 grams of sucrose, immediately prior to resistance exercise significantly increases protein synthesis due to an increased influx of EAAs to the active muscle.
+Essential Amino Acids and Carbohydrates: Research has demonstrated that consuming 6 grams of essential amino acids (EAAs), plus 35 grams of sucrose, immediately prior to resistance exercise significantly increases protein synthesis due to an increased influx of EAAs to the active muscle.*

-In other words, slam about 100 grams of dried dates and some EAA right before hitting the iron to maximize your muscle gains.
+In other words, slam about 100 grams of dried dates and some EAAs right before hitting the iron to maximize your muscle gains.

 During Your Workout

-BCAAs: While there is limited research evaluating the use of BCAAs during resistance training, they seem to work in two ways: helping to avoid decreases in protein breakdown, resulting in an enhanced recovery, and decreasing central fatigue by decreasing the ratio of free tryptophan to BCAA present in the blood.
+BCAAs: While there is limited research evaluating the use of BCAAs during resistance training, they seem to work in two ways: helping to avoid decreases in protein breakdown, which enhances recovery, and decreasing central fatigue by lowering the ratio of free tryptophan-to-BCAAs present in the blood.*

 Protein: Protein consumption following a bout of resistance training may lead to increased protein synthesis.
-Increases in protein synthesis up to 400 percent have been observed when subjects took 6 grams of EAAs combined with 35 grams of carbohydrates.*
+Increases in protein synthesis of up to 400 percent have been observed when subjects took 6 grams of EAAs combined with 35 grams of carbohydrates.*

-I recommend consuming 20-25 grams of a fast-digesting protein, like whey, immediately post-workout to jump-start the anabolic process.
+I recommend using 20-25 grams of a fast-digesting protein like whey immediately post-workout to jump-start the anabolic process.

-Carbohydrates: After resistance-training exercise, carbohydrate ingestion (0.5 grams per pound of body weight), independent of protein, has been demonstrated to lead to decreases in muscle-protein catabolism, with small increases in protein synthesis.
-Consuming carbs after a fasted workout will also help restore glycogen levels.
+Carbohydrates: Ingesting 0.5 grams per pound of body weight of carbohydrates, independent of protein, after resistance exercise has led to decreases in muscle-protein catabolism, with small increases in protein synthesis.
+Consuming carbs after a fasted workout will also help restore glycogen.*

 If you opt for a post-workout shake, try to find one that contains dextrose, as it has been shown to restore glycogen at a faster rate than maltodextrin.
 If you prefer to snack on actual foods, stick with moderate- to high-glycemic-index foods, such as pretzels, white rice, bananas, and potatoes.